Biota (band): Musical career

+BIOTA: Fragment for Balance—After 4 years of work on their 11th release for ReR, this extraordinary, reclusive, and highly individual audio-visual collective continues to evolve through the painstaking accumulation and disposition of a seemingly incompatible range of both exotic and familiar musical languages, instruments, techniques and studio manipulations - into one of the few genuinely original bands at work today.
+It took a long time to refine their unique process of composition to this level of ambiguity and depth, and newcomers will wonder how they strayed so far from orthodoxy and yet managed to retain a lucidity and transparency that is quite rare in contemporary music.
+Timeless, almost weightless - yet teeming with life, motion and complexity - this is a music that suggests an untroubled world in which nostalgia, tragedy and agon, while rudely present, remain subservient to deeper, calmer currents.
+'Sic transit gloria mundi.'
+More plainly, these are not conventional compositions, nor are they collective improvisations; but are made of simultaneities, conspiracies, accidents, careful planning and a guiding aesthetic that is both exacting and empirical.
+Classic.

 The Biota Box is a 6-CD set that highlights music from four decades of the group's recorded output (including music released as Mnemonists).
 It includes Counterbalance, a 2019 companion CD to Fragment for Balance of previously unreleased Biota recordings/compositions.
 The inner booklet contained in Counterbalance features a detailed history of the group, with commentary by co-founders Sharp and Derbyshire.
-Measured Not Found was released on RēR in 2025, the group's first full-length album in over 6 years.
+Measured Not Found was released on RēR in 2025, the group's first full-length album in 6 years.

 Biota's lineup, as appears on 2025's Measured Not Found, features Kristianne Gale (vocals, strumstick), James Gardner (symphonic & chamber compositions, arrangement), Tom Katsimpalis (electric, nylon, and 12-string guitars, Clavioline, harmonica, ektara, prepared music boxes), Randy Miotke (Rhodes, trumpet, synthesizers, percussion, mix, editing, engineering), Charles O'Meara (piano, composition), Karl J. Palouček (pianos, French horns, metal pipe), Mark Piersel (acoustic guitars, electric bass, mix, editing, processing), Mark Rosoff (flutes), Steve Scholbe (acoustic archtop guitar, rubab), Bill Sharp (production, engineering, mix, editing, electronic processing, and arrangement), Gordon Whitlow (Hammond organs, Estey pump organ, Weltmeister accordion), Larry Wilson (kit drums, tablas, dumbek, tar drum, engineering), Randy Yeates (Biomellodrone keyboard), and David Zekman (violin and processed bowed strings).

 As with all Biota releases, extensive visual works are provided by the Mnemonists visual-arts contingent (featuring through the years Larry Wilson, Randy Yeates, Ken DeVries, Tom Katsimpalis, James Dixon, Bill Ellsworth, Dana Sharp, Heidi Eversley, Joy Froding, Dirk Vallons, Ann Stretton, E.M.
 Thomas, Stan Starbuck, Simon Abbate, Et al.).